Bob Metcalfe, Artistic Director

 A R T I S T I C D I R E C T O R

-This is Mr. Metcalfe’s twelfth year as the Artistic Director of Prairie Theatre Exchange.
-Some of his favourite plays he’s directed here include Zadie’s Shoes, Unity (1918), Copenhagen, apple, Chimera, The Best Brothers, Small Things (which he just directed) and any play by Morris Panych.
-Bob is proud of establishing the Carol Shields Festival of New Works and the PTE Playwrights Unit (which resulted in the world premieres of Burnin’ Love, The Secret Mask, The Brink, Social Studies, Marriage: A Demolition in Two Acts, all of which he directed, and this year’s The Flats, which he will also direct).
-In recent years, he has regularly directed for Persephone Theatre in Saskatoon, and Festival Antigonish Summer Theatre in Nova Scotia for four summers.
+This is Mr. Metcalfe’s fourteenth year as the Artistic Director of Prairie Theatre Exchange.
+Some of his favourite plays he’s directed here include Zadie’s Shoes, Unity (1918), Copenhagen, apple, Chimera, The Best Brothers, Small Things and Vigil (in fact, any play by Morris Panych).
+Bob established both the Carol Shields Festival of New Works and the PTE Playwrights Unit (which resulted in the world premieres of Burnin’ Love, The Secret Mask, The Brink, Social Studies, Marriage: A Demolition in Two Acts, all of which he directed, and this year’s The Flats, which he will also direct).
+In recent years, he has regularly directed for Persephone Theatre in Saskatoon, and Festival Antigonish Summer Theatre in Nova Scotia.
 Before PTE, he was the Artistic Director of Sunshine Theatre in Kelowna, BC, served as the Associate Artistic Director at Green Thumb Theatre in Vancouver, and had an active career as a freelance director, actor, dramaturge, and fight director after graduating from the acting program at Studio 58 in 1980.